-Discursive Institutionalism Ideas and Discourse in Political Analysis Under contract with Oxford University Press (anticipated date of publication: 2016)
+Discursive Institutionalism: Ideas and Discourse in Political Analysis.
+Under contract with Oxford University Press (in progress)

 Resilient Liberalism in Europe’s Political Economy, co-edited with Mark Thatcher.
 Cambridge, UK: Cambridge University Press, 2013 (448pp)

 Debating Political Identity and Legitimacy in the European Union.
 (Co-edited with Furio Cerutti and Sonia Lucarelli) London: Routledge, 2011 (214pp)

 Democracy in Europe: The EU and National Polities.
 Oxford: Oxford University Press, 2006.
 (317pp) [Translated into French and updated: La Démocratie en Europe: L’Union Européenne et les politiques nationals.
 Paris: La Découverte, 2010.]

 *Named by the European Parliament and its President as one of the top one hundred books written on the European Union since its founding (Feb.
 2015): ‘One Hundred Books on Europe to Remember’ http://www.europarl.europa.eu/100books/en/list.htm

 Public Discourse and Welfare State Reform: The Social Democratic Experience.
 Amsterdam: Mets & Schilt, 2005.
 (270pp) [Sponsored by the Forum Scholars for European Social Democracy: Friedrich Ebert Stiftung, Berlin; Karl Renner Institut, Vienna; Wiardi Beckman Stichting, Amsterdam]

 The Futures of European Capitalism.
 Oxford: Oxford University Press, 2002.
 (356pp) [Chinese translation.
 Beijing: Social Sciences Academic Press, 2010.]